Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Lukas Woike, Alex He, and Nicolas Nisse for helpful discussions on Vafa's theorem, triangulations of Heegaard splittings, and general complexity theory, respectively.
+We also thank the anonymous reviewers for their thoughtful comments and constructive feedback, which greatly contributed to improving the clarity, rigor, and quality of this paper.
 This work has been partially supported by the ANR project ANR-20-CE48-0007 (AlgoKnot).